awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/before/aws_event.md

 You are now logged in to the AWS console in an account that was created for you, and will be available only throughout the workshop run time.

 {{% notice info %}}
 In the interest of time we have deployed everything required to this workshop.
 All the pre-requisites and dependencies have been deployed.
-The resources deployed can befound in this CloudFormation Template (**[emr-spark-spot-workshop-quickstarter-cnf.yml](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/running_spark_apps_with_emr_on_spot_instances/emr-spark-spot-workshop-quickstarter-cnf.yml)**).
-The template deploys resourcess such as (a) An [AWS Cloud9](https://console.aws.amazon.com/cloud9) workspace with all the dependencies and IAM privileges to run the workshop (b) All the S3 buckets needed to complete the workshop.
+The resources deployed can be found in this CloudFormation Template (**[emr-spark-spot-workshop-quickstarter-cnf.yml](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/running_spark_apps_with_emr_on_spot_instances/emr-spark-spot-workshop-quickstarter-cnf.yml)**).
+The template deploys a Amazon S3 bucket and an [AWS Cloud9](https://console.aws.amazon.com/cloud9) workspace with all the dependencies to run the workshop.
 {{% /notice %}}

 #### Getting access to Cloud9